Emotional Support Animal Notice

 It is possible that some students will require services not offered by the SCC.
 The staff of the Center is knowledgeable about many services offered on and off campus.
 Counselors can help students find the most appropriate source of help and facilitate the referral process.

-Students enrolled for Fall or Spring Semester are eligible for SCC services starting approximately one week prior to the start of classes; service eligibility extends until the start of classes for the following academic period (this includes students who graduate at the end of a semester).
-Students enrolled for either Summer I or Summer II semesters are eligible for SCC services starting approximately one week prior to the start of Summer I classes; service eligibility extends until the start of Fall Semester classes.
+Students enrolled for Fall, Spring, or Summer Semester are eligible for SCC services starting approximately one week prior to the start of classes; service eligibility extends until the start of classes for the following academic period (this includes students who graduate at the end of a semester).
 If a student withdraws from classes mid-semester, eligibility for services ends at the date of withdrawal (although services to facilitate a referral may continue as needed).

 Purpose and Nature of Psychotherapy